Keyboard shortcuts

 term_color0term_color15Full 16-color terminal palette

-dark_modeGTK dark preference (true / false)
+dark_modeGTK dark preference and Capitaine cursor variant (true / false)

 Creating a Custom Theme